ethanabrooks/dissertation/adpp.typ

 One possible rationale for our hypothesis, that planning with an adapted model will generalize better than direct policy adaptation, is that a model relies only on local information whereas a policy relies on non-local information.
-However, model-based planning gains this advantage at the cost of compound error---the tendency for any approximate model to accumulate error in an auto-regressive chain, compounding the errors of new predictions with the errors of prior predictions on which they are conditioned.
+It is worth noting that model-based planning gains this advantage at the cost of compound error --- the tendency for any approximate model to accumulate error in an auto-regressive chain, compounding the errors of new predictions with the errors of prior predictions on which they are conditioned.
 Why should we expect the benefit to outweigh the cost?

-We argue that a function approximator can only learn a policy one of two ways: either it learns the underlying logic of the policy, or it memorizes the policy without distilling this logic---a strategy which does not generalize.
+We argue that a function approximator can only learn a policy one of two ways: either it learns the underlying logic of the policy, or it memorizes the policy without distilling this logic --- a strategy which does not generalize.
 However, this underlying logic entails some kind of implicit value estimation, which entails implicit modeling of the environment.
 In principle, these implicit operations are susceptible to compound error accumulation in much the same way